mizumoto-cn/GoRedis/Readme.md

 There are five types of messages in RESP:

 - Simple Strings (S) Not binary safe, CRLF not allowed.
 - Error (E) Simple error message.
 Not binary safe.
-CRLF not allowed.
+CRLFs are not allowed.
 - Integers (I) uint64, as return values from commands like llen, scard, etc.
 - Bulk Strings (B) Binary safe string.
-Used as return values from commands like get, set, etc.
+Used as return values from commands like `get`, `set`, etc.
 - Arrays (A) (Also called Multi-Bulk-Strings) A list of bulk strings.

 The RESP protocol uses the first character to indicate the type of the message.